-Your project may also include key persons who not listed in this section of the budget because they are not your employees.
-Some personnel on Media Projects proposals who are not your employees may be classified as consultants and listed under "Consultant Services" (R&R section F3).
+Your project may also include key persons such as directors, producers, and others who are part of the media team but are not employed by the applicant organization.
+These and other personnel on Media Projects proposals may be classified as consultants and listed under "Consultant Services" (R&R section F3).
 See 2 CFR §200.459.